One-arm Push-up

 Variations:

-How to perform One Arm Push-Ups:
+How to perform One-arm Push-ups:

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

-• Inhale: Inhale deeply at the starting position or as you descend.
+• Inhale: Inhale at the starting position.

 • Additional Information: